dbt-ethz/docofossor/DOCUMENTATION.md

 ## Docofossor list format

 The Docofossor format is used to calculate boolean operations within the 2.5D distance field.
 Docofossor's data structure is based on a single list that defines a regular spaced quad grid from topographic data.
 The Docofossor list `df[]` consist of a header part (dimension list) that defines the properties of the grid such as the cell size, the number of rows and columns, and the coordinates of the origin of the grid.
 The header information is followed by z-values coming from a [Digital Terrain Model (DTM)](https://en.wikipedia.org/wiki/Digital_elevation_model) in column-major order starting bottom left.
-It is roughly based on the [Esri ASCII raster format](http://resources.arcgis.com/en/help/main/10.1/index.html#/Esri_ASCII_raster_format/009t0000000z000000/).

 ## Dimension list